SMUD industrial customer deploys Climate Wizard system for the rigors of real-world daily use

 As the nation’s sixth-largest community-owned electric service provider, SMUD has been providing low-cost, reliable electricity for more than 65 years to Sacramento County (and a small portion of Placer County).
 SMUD is a recognized industry leader and award winner for its innovative energy efficiency programs, renewable power technologies, and for its sustainable solutions for a healthier environment.
 SMUD is the first large California utility to receive more than 20 percent of its energy from renewable resources.
 For more information about SMUD’s commercial programs and services, visit smud.org.

 About Tri Tool:

-Tri Tool Incorporated is a privately held, global leader in the manufacture of portable precision equipment specifically designed for pipe beveling, flange facing, in-line cutting, multi-process welding, high performance pipeline machinery, and a wide range of internal line-up clamps.
+Tri Tool Incorporated is a privately held, a global leader in the manufacture of portable precision equipment specifically designed for pipe beveling, flange facing, in-line cutting, multi-process welding, high-performance pipeline machinery, and a wide range of internal line-up clamps.
 In addition, Tri Tool offers on-site machining and code welding services, special engineering and custom machine design and equipment rental.
 Customers come to Tri Tool because they are a trusted OEM manufacturer and solution provider.
-For more information on how Tri Tool is Building Performance, visit www.tritool.com.
+For more information on how Tri Tool is Building Performance, visit tritool.com.